Suggested links

 K2/Spice Withdrawal

-Withdrawal from K2/Spice usage can occur when you stop using this drug as regularly as you were before.
-Thankfully, the most commonly-known withdrawal symptoms are not life-threatening.
+Withdrawal from K2/Spice usage can occur when you stop using this drug as regularly as before.
+Thankfully, the most commonly known withdrawal symptoms are not life-threatening.

-However, since the formula for K2/Spice is constantly being tweaked and production is not monitored, there is still a chance for more severe and dangerous withdrawal side effects that are not yet known.
+However, since the formula for K2/Spice is constantly being tweaked and production is not monitored, there is still a chance for more severe and dangerous withdrawal side effects that are unknown.

 Ideally, if you or a loved one quits your K2/Spice use, a medical detox program can ensure you can transition to sobriety without any concern for your health or safety.